 The Edmark Time Telling Program (not an affiliate link) breaks down reading time into manageable increments.
 I have used this program with many children when teaching special education and even bought one for home use.
 The pre-requisite skills for using this program include 1) recognizing and counting numbers to 60 and 2) counting by 5s to 55.

 This is my favorite money skills curriculum.
 The book includes a CD disk with all of the worksheets for easy printing.
 The concepts covered begin with recognizing coins and bills and go all the way up to counting back change.

 I have written an extensive review of math fact curriculum here.

 My favorite source of review materials is Evan-Moor.
 I have used their daily math practice and daily word problems books with much success.
 The books are split by grade level.
 The review sheets are short and comprehensive.
 The word problem book can also serve as extra practice in solving word problems.
+CLICK HERE to read my review of Evan-Moor’s Daily Math Practice series.
+The Daily Math Practice book can be used with the Math Fundamentals Book to target math skills that need to be reviewed.
+CLICK HERE to read my review of the Math Fundamentals series.
 These books are available on Amazon.
 If you prefer the e-version for easy printing, go directly to the Evan-Moor website to purchase.